NeoGeographyToolkit/StereoPipeline/docs/sfs_usage.rst

 As can be seen below, ``sfs`` returns reasonable results on the Moon as far as 85 degrees and even 89.6 degrees South.

-See an example for Kaguya TC lunar images in :numref:`sfs_kaguya`.

 This tool's performance is *mixed* with Mars data.
 That is likely because Mars has very diverse geological properties and an atmosphere which scatters light.
 The program has experimental support for modeling haze and the Hapke model (:numref:`sfs`), but this was not thoroughly investigated.

+An example for Earth is :numref:`sfs_earth`, that shows that our program can give plausible results.

-The program was used successfully for Mercury (:cite:`bertone2023highly`).
+The program was employed successfully for Mercury (:cite:`bertone2023highly`).

 It is suggested to invoke this tool with a terrain model that is already reasonably accurate, and with images with diverse illumination